ddd-crew/eventstorming-glossary-cheat-sheet/README.md

 ### Process modelling EventStorming

 The goal of process modelling EventStorming is to assess the health of a current process in the company.
-It helps the group create a shared state of mind of the current status quo of the process, finding bottlenecks and find parts of the system to decouple the existing software.
+It helps the group create a shared state of mind of the current status quo of the process, find bottlenecks and identify parts of the system to decouple from the existing software.

 ![Process modelling](/_resources/process-modelling.PNG)
 *Source: https://leanpub.com/introducing_eventstorming*